MARK CHAFFIN CENTER FOR HEALTHY DEVELOPMENT

-The Mark Chaffin Center for Healthy Development is focused on preventing and addressing child maltreatment, building social-emotional competencies and promoting meaningful inclusion and quality of life for individuals with intellectual and developmental disabilities.
+The Mark Chaffin Centers for Healthy Development are focused on preventing and addressing child maltreatment, building social-emotional competencies and promoting meaningful inclusion and quality of life for individuals with intellectual and developmental disabilities.

-The center works to foster social ecologies that promote healthy development and well-being through positive developmental and behavioral supports at home and across multiple community-based systems of care.
-Researchers at the Mark Chaffin Center develop and study real-world implementation of evidence-based practices that optimize public health by:
+The centers work to foster social ecologies that promote healthy development and well-being through positive developmental and behavioral supports at home and across multiple community-based systems of care.
+Researchers at the Mark Chaffin Centers develop and study real-world implementation of evidence-based practices that optimize public health by:

 - Promoting safety and social-emotional competency development, beginning in infancy through the transition to adulthood and parenting